-A snubber circuit is a type of circuit usually consisting of a resistor and a capacitor connected together to the SCR or the TRIAC as shown in Fig. 5.
-It acts as one type of enormous voltage protection circuit for the TRIAC or SCR.
-With the help of snubber circuit, the accidental turn-on of a thyristor or TRIAC due to large voltage (dV/dt) can be prevented.
-This is done by restricting the rate of rise in voltage (dV/dt) across the thyristor to a value which will not trigger it.
-[8]
+A snubber circuit is a type of circuit usually consisting of a resistor and a capacitor connected together to the SCR or on of a thyristor or TRIAC due to large voltage (dV/dt) powering the relays.

-Some snubber circuits, have a diode used to connect in parallel with the resistor R. It is used for the purpose of bypass and thus gives improved voltage (dV/dt) protection.
-[8]
+parallel with the resistor R.

-Some SSRs may have inbuilt snubber circuit connected to the TRIAC or SCR.
+It is used for the purpose of bypass and thus gives This type of SSRs uses TRIAC to switch the external load. improved voltage (dV/dt) protection.
+[8] Some SSRs may have inbuilt snubber circuit connected to the TRIAC or